Antonietta Gonsalvus: Life and family

 Tognina's father, Petrus Gonsalvus, was born in Tenerife, Canary Islands, in 1556.
-As a child, he was sent to the court of Henry II where he was initially kept as a monkey and didn't receive attention as a human until he grew up.
+As a child, he was sent to the court of Henry II where he was initially kept as a monkey and received no attention as a human until he grew up.
 Petrus, who was eventually educated and learned to speak Latin, married a beautiful woman, Catherine Raffelin from Paris who did not have abnormal body hair.

 The couple had several children, some of whom, including Tognina, inherited their father's illness and others who did not.
 King Henry gave the Gonsalvus family a part of the vast park at his Palace of Fontainebleau to give them a natural environment and protection.
 Petrus, called the "ape-man," regularly participated in social events, dressed in courtly robes, while little Tognina always dressed like a doll.
 The Gonsalvus family is known to have traveled to Italy around 1580–1590 as their stay was recorded at the court of Margaret of Parma.